putyourlightson/craft-blitz/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report to help us fix potential errors.
+about: Create a bug report for this plugin.
 title: ''
 labels: bug
 assignees: ''